waiting-for-dev/web_pipe/docs/extensions/dry_view.md

 set a dry-view output as response body.

 `WebPipe::Conn#view` method is at the core of this extension.
-In its basic behaviour, you provide to it the view instance you want to render and any exposures or options it may need:
+In its basic behaviour, you provide to it a view instance you want to render and any exposures or options it may need:

 ```ruby